stapi-spec/stapi-spec/community-sprints/sprint2-philly/README.md

 - Create draft API, with OpenAPI
 - Determine how to support provider & sensor specific parameters
 - Create a working POC/MVP that demonstrates the basic capabilities of the Tasking API
-- Understand and document the future functionality roadmap
 - Promote adoption

 ## Guiding Principles

 - Leverage existing standards
-- Focus on end users
+- Focus on end users, push complexity to the provider
-- Identify a small stable core
-- Build implementations
+- Build implementations to demonstrate utility

 ## Agenda